-Towards the completion of the project, we develop research tools to measure the social impact of the project over time.
-These may be post occupancy surveys, project partner interviews and secondary sources as well as data collection methods for a short, mid and long-term impact evaluation.
+Towards the completion of the project, Social Life develops research tools to measure the social impact of the project over time.
+These may be post-occupancy surveys, project partner interviews and secondary sources as well as data collection methods for a short, mid and long-term impact evaluation.